patel-rupin2000/appointy_task_social_media_api/README.md

 >Get a post using id
 Should be a GET request
 Id should be in the url parameter
-URL should be ‘/posts/<id here>’
+URL should be ‘/posts/"id_here"’
 <img src="/Outputs POSTMAN-API/6.png">
 <br>
 <br>

 >List all posts of a user
 Should be a GET request
-URL should be ‘/posts/users/<Id here>'
+URL should be ‘/posts/users/"user_id here"'
 <img src="/Outputs POSTMAN-API/5.png">
 <br>
 <br>